Social exclusion and poverty

 The widely used income-poverty measure in the graph is calculated not by a fixed amount of income but in relative terms, as household income of less than 60% of the median household income.
 If everyone’s income increases at the same rate, the level of income poverty stays constant.

-Relative income poverty is still an important concern and needs to be tackled.
+Relative income poverty is an important concern and needs to be tackled.
 However the broader concept of social exclusion allows policy makers to consider many overlapping issues, such as unemployment, poor health and inadequate education, when trying to reduce disadvantage within the community.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
-Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2016'.
+Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2019'.

 The social exclusion monitor is the work of the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
-This page was updated using analysis of Wave 14 of the HILDA Survey in October 2016.
+This page was updated using analysis of Wave 17 of the HILDA Survey in November 2019.